Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Design of

 \subsubsection{MCP Server Crawler}

 First of all, it is necessary to collect comprehensive information about MCP servers.
 Since MCP servers hosted on public platforms typically provide corresponding GitHub links to make available as open-source projects for user download, we implemented the MCP Server Crawler to leverage these links as the entry point for data collection.
-The Crawler gathers the names of MCP servers and their associated links of GitHub projects from hosting platform listings, then removes duplicates to ensure uniqueness.
-For each GitHub project, the Crawler extracts detailed information, including the server name, execution commands, execution parameters, execution configurations, and repository statistics such as the number of GitHub stars.
-The Crawler then consolidates the collected information into the \textit{MCP Server Database}, which provides the structured information for subsequent automated analysis of tool capabilities.
+The crawler gathers the names of MCP servers and their associated links of GitHub projects from hosting platform listings, then removes duplicates to ensure uniqueness.
+For each GitHub project, the crawler extracts detailed information, including the server name, execution commands, execution parameters, execution configurations, and repository statistics such as the number of GitHub stars.
+To facilitate MCP server deployment and ensure the feasibility of large-scale measurement analysis, the crawler collects only MCP servers packaged for direct execution via \texttt{npx}\cite{npx} or \texttt{uvx}\cite{uvx}, which encapsulate all necessary dependencies and configurations.
+The crawler then consolidates the collected information into the \textit{MCP Server Database}, which provides the structured information for subsequent automated analysis of tool capabilities.